 RGA 6206.
 Practical Aspects of Regulatory Compliance.
 4 Hours.

 Uses a series of practical exercises and discussions designed to offer students an opportunity to develop the ability to translate regulatory requirements for pharmaceutical, biologic, and medical device products into practical documents and broadly applicable research solutions.
 Topics include how to create practical documents based on regulations and guidelines; how to complete production batch records; how to conduct product testing and perform inspections; and, in general, how to effectively utilize Current Good X Practices (cGxP) requirements.
 Includes assignments that require students to research applicable regulatory and industry information as well as activities designed to aid in the comprehension of the regulations and in the review of real-life industry issues.

 RGA 6207.
 Global Impact of Electronic Common Technical Document (eCTD) Submissions.
 4 Hours.

 Examines the structure of the Common Technical Document (CTD) format through study of both regulatory requirements as well as example submissions.
 Offers students an opportunity to develop an understanding of FDA's geographically specific eCTD submission requirements.
-Also reviews the basic structure and format of an eCTD submission and the differences between the electronic format and former paper-based CTD submissions.
+Students review and receive didactic instruction in the basic structure and technical format of an eCTD submission, the use of statistical models to present data, and the differences between the electronic format and former paper-based CTD submissions.

 RGA 6210.
 Strategic Planning and Project Management for Regulatory Affairs.
 4 Hours.